-Every so often it’s helpful to step back from the daily routine and look at facility operations and maintenance from a fresh perspective.
-Nearly any plant can benefit from increased efficiency, whether you have just taken over an outdated building, or whether you already run a pretty tight ship.
+Ever so often, it’s helpful to step back from the daily routine and look at facility operations and maintenance from a fresh perspective.
+Nearly any plant can benefit from increased efficiency, whether you have just taken over an outdated building, or if you already run a pretty tight ship.

 The Federal Energy Management Program (FEMP) offers 10 steps for improving operational efficiency:

 1. INCREASE MANAGEMENT AWARENESS OF THE OPERATIONS & MAINTENANCE DEPARTMENT.
 Keep them in the loop about your department’s concerns and successes.
 They probably agree with you on the benefits of proactive maintenance, but they may be reluctant to authorize money for projects, unless they see a clear need and potential benefit.
 Become fluent in their language to persuade purse-string holders to authorize your maintenance projects.

 2. TRACK YOUR O&M ACTIVITIES.
 This tells you exactly where your maintenance time and dollars are being spent.
 Look at any available maintenance records.
 Log current repairs, scheduled maintenance, downtime and overtime.
 This will help you document efficiency gains and cost savings when your project is completed.